CLOUD COMPUTING TERMS

 IP or Internet Protocol

 IP defines the way data packets, also called datagrams, should be moved between the destination and the source.
 More technically, it can be defined as the network layer protocol in the TCP/IP communications protocol suite.

 An IP address, also known as Internet Protocol address, is the machine number used to identify all devices that are connected to the net.
 Each device has its own unique number which it uses to communicate.
 This number is fixed in the case of those computing devices that have a fixed IP address.
 The rest are allotted a dynamic IP address, which is valid for the period they are connected to the net.
 The numbers range from 0.0.0.0 to 255.255.255.255.

 IP mapping is the process of identifying IP addresses on the basis of their geographical locations.
 The mapping enables web administrators to pinpoint the location of any computing device connected to the Internet.

 IP Phone or Internet Phone or SIP Phone or VoIP Phone

 An IP phone is one that converts voice into digital packets and vice versa to make phone calls over Internet possible.
 It has built-in IP signaling protocols such as SIP or H.323 that ensure that the voice is routed to the right destination over the net.
-On the media side the IP Phone uses audio or/and video codecs such as G.711 or/and H.261 respectively over RTP.
-The IP phones come with several value added services like voicemail, e-mail, call number blocking etc.
+On the media side, the IP Phone uses audio or/and video codecs such as G.711 or/and H.261 respectively over RTP.
+The IP phones come with several values added services like voicemail, e-mail, call number blocking etc.

 ISP or Internet Service Provider